Justjeff211/sentinel-hub-lab/WHATS-LEFT.md

 ---

-## Zeek and Suricata — installed, not yet verified or wired up
+## Zeek and Suricata — installed just not yet verified or wired up

-**What each does:** Zeek watches network traffic and writes a detailed diary of what it saw — a DNS lookup, a web request, an SSH connection — without necessarily judging any of it as "bad."
+**What each does:** Zeek watches network traffic and writes a detailed diary of what it saw — a DNS lookup, a web request, an SSH connection ...without necessarily judging any of it as "bad."
 Suricata is different: it's an Intrusion Detection System that compares traffic against a huge library of known attack signatures and raises alerts when something matches.
 Zeek tells the story; Suricata flags the dangerous parts of it.

 **Where it stands:** Install commands were run against `vm-ubuntu` tonight, but the session ended before confirming both actually installed correctly.